secinthenet/crypto-guide/README.md

 -   On paper or other non-electronic form, in a **disjoint set of physical locations**.
--   In multiple secure hardware devices such as Yubikeys or HSMs.
+-   In secure hardware devices such as Yubikeys or HSMs.
--   In a password manager which is backed up to multiple devices.
+-   In a password manager.
 The con of this method is that it may be impossible for your heirs to access the password.

+For any of these methods, backups can be made by adding redundancy, for example storing multiple paper backups, using multiple hardware devices, or storing the password manager database in multiple devices.

 ### Split seeds